The sixth in the series of the University of Edinburgh International Women's Day (IWD) Lectures was by Anneila I Sargent Friday 6 March 2015.

 Anneila is also a Fellow of the American Academy of Arts and Sciences and an Associate of the Royal Astronomical Society.

-Vice-Principal and Head of the College of Science and Engineering, Professor Lesley Yellowlees has kindly agreed to Chair the lecture.
+Vice-Principal and Head of the College of Science and Engineering, Professor Lesley Yellowlees Chaired the lecture.
 Lesley was the first female President of the Royal Society of Chemistry.
 (2012-2014)